Ceciliaaayang/Springboot/README.md

  # Introduction
-This project is a mockup of an online trading platform.
-The idea was to create a scalable application using microservice architecture and Springboot framework.
-The application uses the IEX Cloud REST API to obtain ticker information including latest market prices.
-Once that information is obtained, the application stores it in a Postgresql database.
-The Postgresql database also maintains records of traders, their accounts, and orders on the platform.
-When an order is executed, the app handles the appropriate operations on the accounts.
+Developed an online trading platform using data acquired from a REST API.
+The application follows a three-tiered microservice architecture, and is built with Spring and Maven providing dependency management.
+Market data is retrieved from the IEX Cloud REST API and persisted into a PostgreSQL container.
+Simulated trader accounts and order data are also persisted.
+JUnit and Mockito were used for integration and unit testing.
+The application was Dockerized into two separate containers for ease of deployment.

 # <a name="#quick-start" />Quick Start
 - Pre-requisites: Docker, CentOS 7, IEX Cloud access